 \subsection{Extended ensembles}

-It is known that classical orthogonal polynomial ensemble s have natural time dependent extensions.
-For such extensions, the global fluctuations can be analyzed in terms of the recurrence coefficients as above and the spectrum of the underlying generator that drives the dynamics.
-For a general discussion on extended processes we refer to \cite{duits2018global,JohLec} and the references therein.
-For a study of their global fluctuations we refer to \cite{duits2018global}.
-As we will see for the tiling model of the hexagon from the Introduction, also the $q$-Racah ensembles has a a natural time dependent extension, and this is why we will discuss the generalization of \cite{duits2018global} to the processes that extend \eqref{eq:qOPE}.
+The classical orthogonal polynomial ensembles have natural time-dependent extensions (for a general discussion on extended processes, we refer to \cite{duits2018global,JohLec} and the references therein).
+For such extensions, the global fluctuations can be analyzed in terms of the recurrence coefficients as above and the spectrum of the underlying generator that drives the dynamics \cite{duits2018global}.
+As we will see for the tiling model of the hexagon from the Introduction, also the $q$-Racah ensembles have such a natural extension and this is why we will discuss the generalization of \cite{duits2018global} to a class of processes that extend \eqref{eq:qOPE}.